nickjfrench/go-url-shortener/README.md

 ## Project Structure

 Using the [Go Doc's Server Project](https://go.dev/doc/modules/layout#server-project) file structure.

+- `internal` represents non-application specific and re-usable code.
+`internal` cannot be exported, meaning it's only accessible by this project.
-TLDR: `internal` represents packages used by the server. `cmd/web` represents the Go code to run the server.
+- `cmd/web` represents the Go code for the web-server.
+- `ui` represents the ui assets.